Cast Iron Fried Chicken Pizza

 When people use the term “seasoning” for cast iron, they are referring to the creation of a patina, or a thin layer of bonded or polymerized oil, on the interior surface of the metal cookware.
 Seasoning high-end cast iron cookware is the first thing you’ll need to do after you’ve made your purchase and have your product in your kitchen, freshly unpacked.
 This rule applies even if your cookware came pre-seasoned from a factory, since you’ll want to wash it before using it for the first time.

 Following the rinse, use either a sturdy plastic dishwashing brush, a scouring pad or a stainless-steel scrubber, depending on the level of cleaning necessary (you can use steel wool if your cookware has any areas of rust).
-Either method is safe, and you can even use a small amount of soap if desired.
-Be sure not to allow the water to sit for too long, as it will soak into the surface and potentially cause rust to develop.
+Either method is safe.
+Be sure not to allow your cast iron cookware to sit in water for too long—it will soak into the surface and potentially cause rust to develop.

 Use a cloth towel to dry the cast iron, making sure to remove all spots of moisture.
 Heat one of your stovetop burners to medium-low heat and place the dried cast iron product on top.